-You can start by writing a letter to your describing why you think the reason for car insurance claim denial is wrong, but to effectively fight a claim denial, your first step is to check the policy.
+If you want to handle this process on your own, you can start by writing a letter to the insurer describing why you think the reason for car insurance claim denial is wrong.
+However, to fight a claim denial effectively, your first step is to check the policy.
 Some insurance companies require you to dispute claims within a certain amount of time and provide specific proof to support your position.
-You will have to follow these policy requirements to preserve your claim, which is one of the reasons working with an car insurance claim attorney can help with this process.
+You will have to follow these policy requirements to preserve your claim, which is one of the reasons working with a car insurance claim attorney can help with this process.

 If you aren’t able to resolve the dispute informally, you may have to file suit against the insurance company.
 Although this can be a long and complicated process, if the court eventually finds that the company wrongfully denied your claim you may be entitled to additional damages.

-Fact check: Can my car insurance cancelled after accident?
-Yes, but they must provide 30 day notice in writing by certified mail.
+Fact check: Can my car insurance be canceled after an accident?
+Yes, but they must provide 30-day notice in writing by certified mail.